rahulnadella/FuzzySearch/README.md

 Usage
 ------------------------------

+The FuzzySearch uses Cocoapods, the developer will need to add this to their project Podfile:

+``pod 'FuzzySearch', '1.1.0'``

 By importing the file -> FuzzySearch.swift into your project you be able to execute the methods within your the specific project.
 Examples are below of the listed functions within the class.
 Please refer to FuzzySearchTest.swift for examples.

 ***Initialization***